learnk8s/learnk8s.io/src/templating/content.md

 const { Pod, Container } = require('kubernetes-models/v1')
 const k8s = require('@kubernetes/client-node')
 const kc = new k8s.KubeConfig()

-kc.loadFromDefault()
-const k8sApi = kc.makeApiClient(k8s.CoreV1Api)
+// Using the default credentials for kubectl kc.loadFromDefault() const k8sApi = kc.makeApiClient(k8s.CoreV1Api)

+function createPod(environment = 'production') {
-const pod = new Pod({
+  return new Pod({
     metadata: {
       name: 'test-pod',
     },
     spec: {
       containers: [
         new Container({
           name: 'test-container',
-        image: 'k8s.gcr.io/busybox',
+          image: 'nginx',
-        env: [{ name: 'ENV', value: process.env.ENV || 'production' }],
+          env: [{ name: 'ENV', value: environment }], }),
-      }),
       ],
     },
   })
+}

+const pod = createPod('dev')

 k8sApi.createNamespacedPod('default', pod).then(() => console.log('success'))
 ```

 Writing resource definition for objects such as Deployments, Services, StatefulSets, etc. with code is convenient.

-1. You don't need to come up with a way to replace values
+1. You don't need to come up with a way to replace values.
-1. You don't need to learn YAML
+1. You don't need to learn YAML.
-1. You can leverage functions, string concatenations are many other features that are already available as part of the language
+1. You can leverage functions, string concatenations are many other features that are already available as part of the language.

-However, it requires more dedication and setup time.
+1. If your language of choice supports types, you can use intellisense to create resources.

+However, it's not as common despite the advantages.

+You can find the [above example translated in Java, Go, Python, C# in this repository](https://github.com/learnk8s/templating-kubernetes).

 ## Why not Helm?